antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Photoshop-Export-Layers-as-Images
 =================================

 <b>This script allows you to export layers in your Photoshop document as individual images</b> at a speed much faster than the built-in script from Adobe.
-It also supports PNG.
 So far it does not feature all the formats that the built-in version does, but more can be added easily upon request.
 Feel free to contribute to it and make it even more powerful!

 This script was originally built as a response to a [question](http://graphicdesign.stackexchange.com/questions/1961/export-photoshop-layers-to-individual-png-files-batch-process) on [graphicdesign.stackexchange.com](http://graphicdesign.stackexchange.com/).